was conceived in the mathematics classrooms

 3.3 has also been localised in 6 European languages, and there are versions in Chinese,Japanese, Korean, Vietnamese, Russian, Arabic, Indonesian, Vietnamese, Korean, Hungarian and many others.
 Improving our market share in overseas countries is one of our important short term aims.

-The company has ambitious plans for future versions.
 It is a strong feature of the way we work that feedback from classroom teachers all over the world gets incorporated into Autograph.